 In the book “The First Global Revolution” by Alexander King and Bertrand Schneider, published by the Club of Rome, a striking statement was made on page 115.
 It reads:

 In searching for a new enemy to unite us, we came up with the idea that pollution, the threat of global warming, water shortages, famine and the like would fit the bill.
 In their totality and in their interactions these phenomena do constitute a common threat which demands the solidarity of all peoples.
-But in designating them as the enemy, we into the trap about which we have already warned, namely mistaking symptoms for causes.
+But in designating them as the enemy, we fall into the trap about which we have already warned, namely mistaking symptoms for causes.
 All these dangers are caused by human intervention and it is only through changed attitudes and behavior that they can be overcome.
 The real enemy, then, is humanity itself.

 This quote highlights the perspective presented by the Club of Rome, suggesting that environmental challenges and other global issues are not inherent enemies but rather the result of human actions.
 It emphasizes the need for a shift in attitudes and behaviors to address these challenges effectively.